Trifluoromethyl group: Properties

 The trifluoromethyl group has a significant electronegativity that is often described as being intermediate between the electronegativities of fluorine and chlorine.
 For this reason, trifluoromethyl-substituted compounds are often strong acids, such as trifluoromethanesulfonic acid and trifluoroacetic acid.
-Conversely, the trifluoromethyl group lowers the basicity of compounds like trifluoroethanol.
+Conversely, the trifluoromethyl group lowers the basicity of compounds like N-trifluoromethyl azoles.

 Uses

 The trifluoromethyl group occurs in certain pharmaceuticals, drugs, and abiotically synthesized natural fluorocarbon based compounds.
 The medicinal use of the trifluoromethyl group dates from 1928, although research became more intense in the mid-1940s.
 The trifluoromethyl group is often used as a bioisostere to create derivatives by replacing a chloride or a methyl group.
 This can be used to adjust the steric and electronic properties of a lead compound, or to protect a reactive methyl group from metabolic oxidation.
 Some notable drugs containing trifluoromethyl groups include efavirenz (Sustiva), an HIV reverse transcriptase inhibitor; fluoxetine (Prozac), an antidepressant; and celecoxib (Celebrex), a nonsteroidal anti-inflammatory drug.

+Similar to pharmaceuticals, many pesticides also contain one or more trifluoromethyl groups.
 Sulfoxaflor is used as a systemic insecticide.
 Trifluralin, as with several dinitritroaniline herbicides, is a trifluoromethyl herbicide.
 Fluazifop is another, a phenoxy herbicide.
+Fipronil, for example, contains two trifluoromethyl groups.

-The trifluoromethyl group can also be added to change the solubility of molecules containing other groups of interest.
+Hexafluoroisopropanol and trifluoroethanol have applications as specialist solvents.
+Compared to their non-fluorinated counterparts, they have reduced boiling points, increased polarity, reduced nucleophilicity, a greater propensity to donate hydrogen bonds, and a much weaker propensity to accept hydrogen bonds.